rismm/tp/docs/DeveloperGuide.md

 The following is a class diagram of the UpdateCommand and its relevant dependencies<br>
 ![UpdateCommandClass](uml-diagrams/UpdateCommandClass.png)

-The `UpdateCommand` class implements the `Command` interface and is responsible for updating existing items in the `Inventory`.
-A UpdateCommand instance is created by the `parseUpdateCommand` method called by Parser, which ensures that the provided parameters (name, quantity, price) are valid.
-While it is optional to include quantity and price, one of the aforementioned parameters must be provided.
+The `UpdateCommand` class implements the `Command` interface and is responsible for updating an existing item in the `Inventory`.
+A UpdateCommand instance is created by the `parseUpdateCommand` method called by Parser, which ensures that the provided parameters (name, quantity, price, expiryDate) are valid.
+At least one of the optional parameters (quantity, price, expiryDate) must be provided.

 #### Dependencies
-- `Item`: For getting the quantity and price of the to be updated item
+- `Item`: To create a new instance of the updated item
-- `Inventory`: For updating the item in the inventory
+- `Inventory`: For adding the updated item into the inventory
 - `Ui`: To notify the user about the successful execution of `UpdateCommand`
+- `ItemStorage`: To save the updated item onto the hard disk

 The following sequence diagram shows the execution of a UpdateCommand<br>
 ![UpdateCommandSequence](uml-diagrams/UpdateCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `UpdateCommand`
-2. The item object of the item to be updated is obtained from `inventory`
+2. The `get` method of `Inventory` is called to return the old instance of the item
 3. There is an optional check for newQuantity being -1 (an invalid value that indicates that quantity should not be updated).
 If the condition holds true it retrieves the item's previous quantity.
-4. There is another optional check for newPrice being -1 (an invalid value that indicates that price should not be updated).
+4. There is an optional check for newPrice being -1 (an invalid value that indicates that price should not be updated).
 If the condition holds true it retrieves the item's previous price.
+5. There is an optional check for newExpiryDate being "1-1-1" (an invalid value that indicates that expiry date should not be updated).
+If the condition holds true it retrieves the item's previous expiry date.
+6. The `getName` method of the old instance of the item is called to retrieve the item's previous name
-5. A new `Item` object with the given parameters (name, new quantity, new price, old expiry date) is created and returned to `UpdateCommand`
+7. A new `Item` object with the updated parameters (quantity, price expiryDate) is created and returned to `UpdateCommand`
-6. The `put` method of the `Inventory` class is called to update the item in the inventory
+8. The `put` method of the `Inventory` class is called to add the updated item into the inventory
-7. The `UpdateCommandSuccess` method of the `Ui` class is called to notify that `UpdateCommand` has been successfully executed
+9. The `UpdateCommandSuccess` method of the `Ui` class is called to notify that `UpdateCommand` has been successfully executed
-8. The `saveData` method of the `FileManager` class is called to save updated item onto the hard disk
+10. The `saveData` method of the `ItemStorage` class is called to save updated item onto the hard disk

 ### Add Command
 The following is a class diagram of the AddCommand and its relevant dependencies<br>